 As a photographer, my job has always been to capture other people’s work and part of the reasons why I wanted to paint, was because I wanted to create something.
 I wanted to create my own work, and not just spend all my life capturing other people’s work.
 But what I realized along the way, was that in the end, we as human beings, we will always be capturing the Other Person’s work.
-And that’s why we have an urge to create something.
+And that’s why we have an urge to create something in the first place.
 To create something new.
 This urge and this motivation come from exactly that.
 The fact that we were created in the image of God the Creator.
 Creativity is in our blood.
 This is not just a hobby, this is not just a job for certain creative types.
 Being creative is a calling we all have as an image of the Creator.
 We were created and we were created as creative beings.

 Fear of Failing in Adventure Journey and My Journey of Conquring It